erifejams/Visualization-Report-on-African-Wars/README.md

 By the **bold end of the data exploaration** there were 200 observations and 15 columns left in the new dataset.

 # Discovery from explored data
 - The history behind violence in countries, is that the citizen ends up suffering the most.
-- Some countries in west Africa are Mali, Nigeria, Niger, Guinea, Liberia, Senegal, Mauritania, Ghana, Ivory Coast, Sierra Leone, Togo and Cape Verde
-- Between the four years (2019 -2022), 2020 was the worst for violence in west Africa (refer to bar chat).
-I agree with this because the endsars movement took place in 2020 in Nigeria.
-- The dataset had a total of 19579 rows of data for each column and there were 31 columns.
-- Most of the column types were character.
-- The biggest event was violence against the citizens in west Africa and it is mainly caused by military personnel’s, police etc basically people in power.
-- Nigeria has the highest occurrence of these events.

-# Discovery from explored data
-- The history behind violence in countries, is that the citizen ends up suffering the most.